 Does saving the galaxy every week get old?
-Well not if you’re five years old it doesn’t.
+Not if you’re five years old it doesn’t.

 2. Introduce a problem that threatens everything in the story

-This sounds similar, but it’s slightly different.
+This sounds similar, but is slightly different.
 A lot of Doctor Who or Star Trek episodes work like this.
-Our heroes discover an interesting, exciting place.
-In Doctor Who it’s often a planet or a space station.
-In Star Trek an alien life form.
+Our heroes discover an interesting, exciting place or a unique object like a planet or a space station or a new an alien life form.
 In magical kingdom stories it might be a hidden kingdom or a mystical temple.
 For pirates a hidden island, or an amazing ship.